IT Service Management | ITSM vs ITIL | ITSM Tools List

 Service desk tools: To log and manage the lifecycle of service desk calls.

 Backup and disaster recovery tools: To perform backup and recover data.

-Self-service portal: To help the end-users to request/ order services or IT components, to find information, to resolve issues, etc. Self-help functionality acts as a front-end for end-users to be defined offering different menus, screens, buttons, etc providing a direct interface to request/ order services.
+Self-service portal: To help the end-users to request/ order services or IT components, to find information, to resolve issues, etc. Self-help functionality acts as a front-end for end-users to be defined, offering distinct menus, screens, buttons, etc., providing a direct interface to request/ order services.